DSCI-310/DSCI-310-Group-1/README.md

 docker run -it dsci-310-project
 ```

+### Running via Makefile

+The analysis can be run using the makefile with the command `make all` in the root directory.
+This requires you to have GNU Make installed.
+A link to the GNU Make website can be found here: https://www.gnu.org/software/make/

 ### Running the tests

 To run the tests, please go to the root folder of the project and use the command `pytest`